autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - Queued for slashing.
 Accountability `FaultProof` events are queued until slashing end of epoch when: for each offending validator with one or more proven faults, a slashing penalty is applied for the `FaultProof` with the highest severity for its fault epoch.
 - Validator jailing: validators may be [jailed](/concepts/accountability/#jail) as part of slashing for a fault.
 The validator’s node transitions from `n `active` to a `jailed` state and will only resume an `active` state when `re-activated` by the validator operator after the [jail period](/glossary/#jail-period) expires.

-### GOT TO HERE
 ## Slashing

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending_ validator's own slashing history.

-Slashing is applied as part of the state finalisation function:

-- As each block is finalised, AFD will: promote within protocol constraints new accusations to proven faults after expiry of an _innocence_ proof submission window
+For parameters see [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration) beneath.

-- As the last block of an epoch is finalised, AFD will: apply slashing for proven faults to validator stake, slashing [self-bonded](glossary/#self-bonded) and [delegated](glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](glossary/#penalty-absorbing-stake-pas) model.
+Slashing is applied as part of the state finalisation function.
+As the last block of an epoch is finalised, AFD will apply slashing for proven _faults_ to validator stake, slashing [self-bonded](glossary/#self-bonded) and [delegated](glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](glossary/#penalty-absorbing-stake-pas) model.

 ### Slashing protocol configuration